dr-yst/org-x/dev-docs/systemPatterns.md

   - Each document has a unique ID and an etag for change detection

 - `OrgHeadline`: Represents a headline in an org-mode document
-  - Contains hierarchical information (level, parent-child relationships)
+  - Contains hierarchical information (parent-child relationships)
-  - Has title, content, tags, TODO keyword, priority
+  - Has title and content
   - Contains references to child headlines
   - Includes properties and an etag for change detection